bahrus/be-linked/README.md

 </host-element>
 ```

-"the value" is optional and ignored.
+"the linkage" is optional and ignored.
 Treated as commentary.

 #### Translate scenario [TODO]